 GETTING YOUR DOG USED TO THE TUB, THE WATER, AND THE DRYER

 Before you get your pet all wet, soaped up, rinsed, and dried, you need to make sure your canine companion is comfortable with the tub, the water, and the dryer.

-In addition to these mini baths, get your dog used to the dryer.
+In addition to these mini baths, it is important to get your dog used to the dryer.
 A few times a day, turn the blow dryer on and offer your dog some treats.
-If they seem scared, turn the blow dryer on but place it farther away from your dog.
+If they seem scared, turn the blow dryer on but place it further away from your dog.
 When your dog is comfortable, gradually bring the dryer closer while continuing to reassure your pup.

 WHAT YOU NEED

 - The right shampoo for your dog’s skin, which you can get from your local vet.
 Do not use products for humans.
 Your dog’s skin is very different than your own and the wrong product could cause long term discomfort.

 - Brush your pup to work out any knots or matted fur.

 - Wet your dog’s fur with warm water, apply the shampoo, and work up a lather.
 To make it easier to distribute the shampoo evenly, wet your hands, put some shampoo in your palms and work it into a lather.
 You can also dilute the shampoo with water and put it into a spray bottle to spray over your dog’s coat.

 - Rinse your dog’s fur